 How To Make Cold Process Soap

-How To Make Cold Process Soap | If you really want to show your DIY prowess, learn how to make cold process soap!
-Learning how to make cold process soap may seem intimidating.
-Yet once you get it, it's a fairly simple process.
-Then you can use herbs, essential oils, or foods to color and add fragrance to your homemade soap. | WildernessFamilyNaturals.com Want to gain confidence in your DIY beauty efforts?
+How to Make Cold Process Soap: Learn a simple DIY method to craft soap with natural colors and scents using herbs and oils Want to gain confidence in your DIY beauty efforts?
 Come on... it's easy to make mascara and body scrubs.
-So if you really want to show your DIY prowess, learn how to make cold process soap! ;) As always, the draw of DIY beauty products two-fold:
+So if you really want to show your DIY prowess, learn how to make cold process soap!
+As always, the draw of DIY beauty products two-fold:

-• You save money.
+• You can save money.

 Use what you have on hand to make a pretty cheap bar of soap that cleans beautifully.
-Learning how to make cold process soap may seem intimidating.
-Yet once you get it, it's a fairly simple process.
+Learning how to make cold process soap may seem intimidating, yet once you get it, it's a fairly simple process.
 Before we dive into the recipe, let's go over basic soap-making terms and equipment.

 Soap-Making Terms

 Soap-making has a vocabulary all on its own.
-Here are some helpful soap-making terms that are good to know: Fats are what you are turning into soap.
+There are some helpful soap-making terms that are good to know: Fats are what you are turning into soap.
 This can take the form of butters (such as shea, cacao, or mango), liquid oils (such as olive, coconut, or sunflower), and hard oils (like tallow and lard).
 Many soaps are commonly made with a combination of fats, using different ones to achieve the type of soap desired.
 Lye or sodium hydroxide, is what makes fats become soap.
 Lye's purpose is to saponify the fats into a usable cleaning product.
 Lye is a highly caustic material and needs to be handled with extreme care and proper safety equipment.
 White vinegar is necessary to have on hand when using lye to neutralize the caustic on equipment.
 Trace is the beginning of saponification.
 It happens when you blend the fats and lye together, getting a pudding-like texture to the soap.
 Cold process soaps require reaching trace after blending the fats and lye together.
 Saponification is achieved when all the lye is changed, and all the fat is now "soap".
 All the lye must be changed, or you risk chemical burns.
 Herbs may be infused into one or more of the fats before adding to soap to change the properties of the soap.
 For example, infusing chamomile or calendula into an oil, then straining and adding to your soap recipe is great for soothing itchy skin.
 Fragrances like essential oils can be added for smell.
 They are not a necessary addition, however.
 Unscented bars work just as well.
 Colorants, like foods and additives, are another fun way to personalize your soap.
 Beet root powder, carrots, spirulina, activated charcoal, or spinach can all make a pretty, naturally colored bar of soap.
 (You actually can create a seafoam green soap with the addition of spirulina.)

 Soap-Making Equipment